Misterblue/opensim-docker/README.md

 # Use the regular OpenSimulator with a standalone setup for this example:
 cd opensim-docker/image-opensim

+# Edit the file `env` with parameters for the container to be built.
+In
-# Select the runtime configuration to use
+#    particular, specify which configuration to use (`OS_CONFIG`)

-export CONFIG_NAME=standalone-sql
+cd config-$OS_CONFIG

-# Edit os-secrets with login and database passwords
+# Edit "os-secrets" with login and database accounts and passwords
-cd config/$CONFIG_NAME
-# Edit "config/$CONFIG_NAME/os-secrets"
 # If you want to keep things hidden, one can follow the instructions in os-secrets
 #     and encrypt os-secrets.

 # Do any additional OpenSimulator configuration
+# Edit 'config-$OS_CONFIG/Include.ini for BaseHostname and server ports
+# Edit 'config-$OS_CONFIG/config-include/*.ini for grid connections
-# Edit 'config/$CONFIG_NAME/Regions/Regions.ini for region location
+# Edit 'config-$OS_CONFIG/Regions/Regions.ini for region location
-# Edit 'config/$CONFIG_NAME/misc.ini for other settings
+# Edit 'config-$OS_CONFIG/config-include/Final.ini for DatabaseService and other settings
-# Edit 'config'$CONFIG_NAME/config-include/*.ini for grid connections

 # Build OpenSimulator image
 cd